• Skip to primary navigation

 TO MAKE THE BASE

-• Start by greasing and lining an 8 inch / 20cm pan with parchment / baking paper allowing the sides to overhang.
+• Grease and line an 8 inch / 20cm pan with parchment / baking paper allowing the sides to overhang.

 • Using an electric beater, beat the butter, sugar and vanilla in a bowl until pale and creamy.
 Beat in the buttermilk or plain yoghurt.
 If you do not have buttermilk then just add 1 teaspoon lemon juice to a ¼ cup of milk.
 Leave it aside for 5 minutes to allow it to curdle.
 Use this mixture instead of the buttermilk in the recipe.